logoDeveloper Hub

 This tool is most useful on the machine where a validator is or is going to be running.
 In order to allow a VM to run on a different machine, you can export the configuration.
 Just need to provide a path to where to export the data:

-avalanche blockchain export testsubnet
+avalanche blockchain export testblockchain

 The file is in text format and you shouldn't change it.
 You can then use it to import the configuration on a different machine.